symbol/symbol-docs/source/concepts/multisig-account.rst

 Several families are members of the local philatelist society and use a shared account to buy stamps.

 To ensure that all agree on which old stamps they should buy and on the right price, they use a multisig account.
-This way, all members of the society need to approve the transaction before it is included in the blockchain.
+This way, all members of the society need to approve the transaction before it is included on the blockchain.

 Multi-factor authorization
 ==========================